Tommydreamer57/vscode-hotkeys/README.md

 Vscode provides additional copy-paste functionality to make your life easier:

 <li>If you haven't selected anything, cut and copy will simply cut or copy your current line - this is super useful for deleting one or a few lines without having to select anything.</li>
-<li>After you have cut or copied an entire line, paste will insert that line immediately before the line your cursor is on.</li>
+<liAfter you have cut or copied an entire line, paste will insert that line immediately before the line your cursor is on.</---

----
-## Extremely useful:
+## Extremely useful
 <a id="undo"></a>
 ### Undo